 You could make it vegetarian by eliminating bacon and beef.
 I don’t actually know how that would taste.
 The bacon adds something subtle and sublime.

 There is no added salt.
-Bacon and salty cheddar are enough.
+Bacon and cheese are enough.

 There is flexibility in personal touches.
 I usually put red pepper flakes on the table because I never know other people’s preference for spiciness, but sometimes I sprinkle them inside the layers.